 CYGNUS LAW’S PRIVACY POLICY

-This policy explains how Cygnus Law Ltd (we, us, our) collects, uses, discloses, stores and protects personal information.
+This privacy policy explains how Cygnus Law Ltd (Cygnus Law, we, us, our) collects, uses, discloses, stores and protects personal information.
 We comply with the Privacy Act 2020 (Act) when dealing with personal information.
 “Personal information” is information about an identifiable individual (a natural person).

-You are not required to provide the personal information that we request but, if you choose not to do so, in many cases we may not be able to provide our services.
+You are not required to provide the personal information that we request (including under the laws noted below) but, if you choose not to do so, in many cases we may not be able to provide our services.

 What Personal Information we collect

-We collect personal information from you, including but not limited to information such as your name, telephone number, date of birth, address, passport or driver’s licence and other information which assists us in conducting our business, providing and marketing our services and meeting our legal obligations.
+We collect personal information from you, including (but not limited to) information such as your name, telephone number, date of birth, address, passport or driver licence and other information which assists us in conducting our business, providing and marketing our services and complying with our obligations at law.
 We may collect technical information whenever you access or use our website including details of your visits to our website such as traffic data, location data, website analytics.

 How we collect personal information

-We collect personal information about you directly from you, through contact with us (for example, via this website, in a meeting, via an email), or when we provide services to you.
-We may also (if we have an engagement with you) collect information from relevant third parties including but not limited to related businesses and persons, accountants, lawyers, government agencies and legal databases.
+We collect personal information about you directly from you, through contact with us (for example, in a meeting, or via an email), or when we provide services to you.
+We may also (if we have an engagement with you) collect information from relevant third parties including (but not limited to) related businesses and persons, accountants and lawyers (with your prior consent) and third parties who support us to meet our legal obligations with respect to anti-money laundering law as described below under “who we provide personal information to” (“third parties”).
+You hereby authorise each of those third parties to provide the requested personal information to us.

 How we use personal information